yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/index.md

 <hr>

-Continue on to [Create and use component script](use-component.md) to start reading.
+Continue on to read about [Create and use component script](use-component.md).